How To Enforce A Non-Compete In Arizona?

 Employers require their employees to sign non-compete agreements in hopes of restricting the employees from using the relationships (with other employees, vendors, and customers) that they developed while working for the employer to directly compete against the employer after termination.
-Despite the wide use of non-competes, many employers are not clear on 1) how to prepare to enforce a non-compete agreement in Arizona, and 2) how to enforce a non-compete agreement in Arizona.
-Here are five things to consider when trying to enforce a non-compete agreement in Arizona.
+Despite the wide use of non-competes, many employers are not clear on how to prepare to enforce a non-compete agreement in Arizona, and how to enforce a non-compete agreement in Arizona.
+Here’s a few things to consider when trying to enforce a non-compete agreement in Arizona.

-3) Was there valuable consideration given when the non-compete agreement was signed?
 If an at-will employee signed a non-compete agreement at the start of their employment, or even in the middle of their employment with the employer, Arizona courts have found that continued employment of the at-will employee acts as valid consideration for that employee.
 However, if an employer requires an employee to sign a non-compete just before they are fired, then there may not be valid consideration for the non-compete.
-Additionally, if the employer has an employee sign a non-compete agreement, terminates the employee, then rehires them without a new non-compete, chances are the employee is not subject to the previous non-compete agreement.
+Additionally, if the employer has an employee sign a non-compete agreement, terminates the employee, then rehires them without a new one, chances are the employee is not subject to the previous non-compete agreement.

 Depending on your answers to these questions, the next step is to enforce the non-compete agreement.
 Here are some basic steps to enforcing a non-compete agreement in Arizona.

-1) The first step you may take to resolve a non-compete agreement breach is to send a cease and desist letter to the employee and the employee’s new employer with the employee’s non-compete agreement attached.
-Often times these are sent by legal counsel for the employer and have citation to case law and other relevant language to put the new employer and the employee on notice of what will happen if the employee continues to be employed by the new employer.
+The first step you may take to resolve a non-compete agreement breach is to send a cease and desist letter to the employee and the former employee’s new employer with the employee’s non-compete agreement attached.
+These are often sent by legal counsel for the employer and have citations to case law and other relevant language to put the new employer and the former employee on notice of what will happen if he continues to be employed by the new employer.
 A cease and desist letter is not mandatory under the law, but it can be a cost effective way to resolve the dispute.